Maqshir/civ13-wiki/wiki/Guide_to_Cooking.md

 <tr>
 <td width="5%"><img src="assets/images/e.png"> <img src="assets/images/bronze_knife.png"> <img src="assets/images/steel_knife.png"></td>
 <td><b>Knife</b></td>
 <td>Made with either 4 bone pieces or 1 unit of manifold materials: stone, copper, bronze, iron, steel, tin, even gold, silver and diamonds.
 A versatile tool that is used to cut various foods.
-Also has other, non-culinary uses described in the <b><a href="Guide to Crafting#tools>Guide to Crafting</a></b>.</td>
+Also has other, non-culinary uses described in the <b><a href="Guide to Crafting#tools">Guide to Crafting</a></b>.</td>
 </tr>
 <tr>
 <td><img src="assets/images/hammer.png"> <img src="assets/images/clawhammer.png"></td>
 <td><b>Hammer</b></td>
 <td>Made with 5 wood logs or 3 iron ingots (clawhammer, the bottom one, a modern and quicker variant of the hammer).
 Beat the crap out of food to rid it of any contaminants (at least sizeable ones)!
 Required in some culinary processes.
-Same as knife, has use in other areas - <b><a href="Guide to Crafting#tools>Guide to Crafting</a></b>.</td>
+Same as knife, has use in other areas - <b><a href="Guide to Crafting#tools">Guide to Crafting</a></b>.</td>
 </tr>
 <tr>
 <td><img src="assets/images/rolling_pin.png"></td>